rozlynboutin/microbiome_helper/CBW-2016-Metagenomics-Functional-Tutorial.md

 Now run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database and convert the output to BLAST tabular format as above. **(You need to figure out the commands to run and execute them before moving to the next step)**

 ### Running HUMAnN

+Now, we are going to run HUMANN.
+To use human you are going to copy the entire program to your working directory.
+The human program is in “ ~/CourseData/refs/humann-0.99/”:

+ cp -r ~/CourseData/metagenomics/ref/humann-0.99/ ./

+Then move into the humann directory:

+ cd humann-0.99

+Now copy your blast output from your 3 samples into the “human-0.99/input” directory:

+ cp ../pre_humann/SRS015044.txt ../pre_humann/SRS015893.txt ../pre_humann/SRS097871.txt ./input/

+To being running human on just these 3 samples you use the “scons” command (using 4 cores):

+ scons -j 4

+A bunch of messages will pass on your screen and it should finish in ~2 minutes.
+All of the output is contained in the “humann-0.99/output” directory.
+To see a list of them type:

+ ls output

 Now we are going to run HUMAnN on three pre-processed files.
 To use HUMAnN you are going to make a symbolic link between the BLAST tabular format files and the HUMAnN "input" directory (HUMAnN reads in input files from this directory):

     rm /home/shared/humann-0.99/input/*txt